Theatre / A Doll's House

 - Also deconstructed.
-Not only paying up the last part of the debt was was more troublesome for Nora than the debt as a whole, but Krogstad turns out to be a complex person with his own motivations instead of a mere money-grubbing asshole.
+Not only was paying up the last part of the debt more troublesome for Nora than the debt as a whole, but Krogstad turns out to be a complex person with his own motivations instead of a mere money-grubbing asshole.

 - Manic Pixie Dream Girl: Deconstructed: Nora deliberately plays up her whimsicalness for Torvald's amusement, but it turns out that a result of her behavior, she and Torvald have never sat down and had a serious conversation about anything, and thus their views on each other were severely distorted.
 Neither takes the discovery well.

 - Promoted To Parent: This happened to Anne the nursemaid when Nora's mother died.
 Also reoccurs again when Nora leaves her children to Anne's care.